 In addition to the donation drive, Friend fourth graders created holiday ornaments for each of the 68 families whose loved one was an organ and tissue donor.
 Erika and students mailed the ornaments to the families after Live On Nebraska’s Holiday Events.

 These events all circled back to the theme of kindness.
 Erika and the school district taught students more about this theme throughout the previous semester.
 The lesson included teaching students to be Random Acts of Kindness Activists.
 They were encouraged to do something as simple as compliment those around them or cheer up their classmates on more difficult days.

 “This is important to us to give back to others as so many people have to us after Beckett passed away,” said Beckett’s mom, Erika.

 Erika works as a substitute teacher in the district, and her husband, Brian, is an art teacher.

 “We can’t ever repay them, but we can pay it forward,” Erika added.

-Erika organized the events last semester and said she and her family hope to bring joy to other families in memory of Beckett.
+Erika organized the events last year and said she and her family hope to bring joy to other families in memory of Beckett.

 “I can’t imagine being the parents or family waiting on a lifesaving transplant for their child, not always knowing what tomorrow will bring,” she said.
 “Hopefully this will bring a bit of joy to their family.
 Beckett was so thoughtful and caring.
 Doing random acts of kindness seemed like the perfect way to honor him!”

-In memory of Beckett’s ultimate act of kindness as an organ donor, Live On Nebraska also visited the school district for an assembly.
+In memory of Beckett’s ultimate act of kindness as an organ donor, Live On Nebraska also visited the school district for an assembly last year.
 Students learned about donation and heard stories of donation found in the small community.